11 Alternatives to Amazon For All Your Sustainable Shopping Goals

 The maker comes first with Ten Thousand Villages.

-With their artisan investment model, creators around the globe are fairly paid for their accessories, jewelry, pet products, furniture, kitchen supplies, body care products, and more.
+With their artisan investment model, creators around the globe are fairly paid for their accessories, fair trade jewelry, pet products, furniture, kitchen supplies, body care products, and more.

 Everything from this Fair Trade online store is unique, handmade, and something to be cherished for decades.